 Workshop Area: Our fully equipped workshop allows us to construct sound racks, assemble projectors and test equipment prior to installation.
 We also offer service, refurbishment and repair facilities.

 Increasingly we are used to “stage” digital installs – all of the equipment is assembled and tested as a complete multiplex prior to installation.
 This ensures all of the bugs are eliminated off-site.

 Test Area: As part of our office facility we have a fully operational test department with a permanent digital projector installation for reference material and two screens (silver and white) for 3D testing.
 The equipment for most installations passes through this area where it is tested and configured prior to shipping, installing and commissioning.

-We have no immediate vacancies but If you would like to register your interest in future opportunities with Sound Associates, please complete the form below.
+If you would like to register your interest in this role or any future opportunities with Sound Associates, please complete the form below.

 Why do I need a DCI projector?